-Reprocessing of ~950 km of the regional seismic profiles from the PolandSPANTM project provided for the first time a detailed picture of the EEC (Fennoscandian) crust in NE Poland.
-It revealed reflectivity patterns that we primarily associate with Paleoproterozoic crustal formation during the Svekofennian (Svekobaltic) Orogeny, and which are similar to those

-- 5 observed along the BABEL and FIRE profiles in the Baltic Sea and onshore Finland, respectively (Korja and Heikkinen, 2005; Torvela et al., 2013).
-We suggest that a seismic-scale S-C' fabric of the Paleoproterozoic crust was shaped by mid- to lower-crustal flow in a convergent setting during the Svecofenian orogeny.
-We propose that delamination of the thickened Svecofennian lithosphere and resulting asthenospheric ascent, partial melting of lithospheric mantle and ponding of gabbroic melt at the crust-mantle interface (McLelland et al., 2010) can be reconciled with the crustal fabric observed and explain the - 10 emplacement of the Mesoproterozoic AMCG suites in NE Poland.
+Reprocessing of ~ 950 km of the regional seismic profiles from the PolandSPANTM project provided for the first time a detailed picture of the EEC (Fennoscandian) crust in NE Poland.
+It revealed reflectivity patterns that we primarily associate with Paleoproterozoic crustal formation during the Svekofennian (Svekobaltic) orogeny and that are similar to those observed along the BABEL and FIRE profiles in the Baltic Sea and onshore Finland, respectively (Korja and Heikkinen, 2005; Torvela et al., 2013).
+We suggest that a seismic-scale S-C' fabric of the Paleoproterozoic crust was shaped by mid- to lower-crustal flow in a convergent setting during the Svekofennian orogeny.
+We propose that delamination of the thickened Svecofennian lithosphere and resulting asthenospheric ascent, partial melting of the lithospheric mantle, and ponding of gabbroic melt at the crust-mantle interface (McLelland et al., 2010) can be reconciled with the observed crustal fabric and explain the emplacement of the Mesoproterozoic AMCG suites in NE Poland.
 We also found sub-Moho dipping mantle reflectivity, which we tentatively explain as a signature of paleosubduction occurring prior to the Svekofennian orogeny.
-Later tectonic phases (e.g. Ediacaran rifting, Caledonian orogeny) did not leave a clear signature in the deeper crust, however, some of the subhorizontal reflectors below the basement may be linked with a lower Carboniferous magmatism.
+Later tectonic phases (e.g. Ediacaran rifting, Caledonian orogeny) did not leave a clear signature in the deeper crust; however, some of the subhorizontal reflectors below the basement may be linked to a lower Carboniferous magmatism.